Recognized as one of Alberta's Top Employers

-- Fountain Tire manages an academic scholarship program for children of employees (to $2,000 per child) and encourages current employees to continue their education with tuition subsidies for courses taken at outside institutions
+- Fountain Tire supports the ongoing development of current and future generations through an academic scholarship program for children of employees (to $2,000 per child) and subsidies for tuition and professional accreditation for current employees

-- Along with 3 weeks of starting vacation allowance, Fountain Tire employees receive up to 6 paid personal days, which can be scheduled at their discretion
+- Along with 3 weeks of starting vacation allowance, Fountain Tire employees receive up to 6 paid personal days, which can be scheduled as needed